Apodemia mormo: Caterpillars

 In general, species of Eriogonum serve as larval host plants for A. mormo.
-In the Saskatchewan population, Eriogonum niveum, or snow buckwheat, functions as the primary host plant and food resource.
-In the British Columbia population, the branched umbrella plant Eriogonum pauciflorum solely fulfills this role.
+In the British Columbian population, Eriogonum niveum, or snow buckwheat, functions as the primary host plant and food resource.
+In the Saskatchewan population, the branched umbrella plant Eriogonum pauciflorum solely fulfills this role.
 These species flourish with adequate soil disturbances, thus only those on rocky hillsides tend to bloom and attract A. mormo.

 Adults

-Eriogonum pauciflorum doubles as the primary nectar source for adult Mormon Metalmarks; however, rabbitbrush (Ericameria nauseosus) is often used as a secondary nectar source.
+Eriogonum pauciflorum doubles as the primary nectar source for adult Mormon Metalmarks; however, rabbitbrush (Ericameria nauseosa) is often used as a secondary nectar source.
 A. mormo preferentially visit branched umbrella plants, and have only been observed visiting rabbitbrush once Eriogonum pauciflorum flowers are in decay.

 Oviposition

-Differing observations have been made regarding the oviposition behavior of Apodemia mormo.
+Differing observations have been made regarding the oviposition behavior of A. mormo.
 In California, Powell reports A. m. langei ovipositing on deteriorating, lower leaves of the Eriogonum, typically in groups of 2-4 eggs.
 However, in the Canadian populations, Wick observes entirely different behavior.
-The specimens of A. mormo were seen laying eggs near their host plants, but not directly on the leaves.
+Females of A. mormo were seen laying eggs near their host plants, but not directly on the leaves.
 Instead, females oviposited a single egg in rocky crevices or soil cracks.
 This occurred in the afternoon, with a duration of up to 30 seconds.
 Temperature differentials between Southern California and Canada may help to explain these observed differences.
 Since exposure to sunlight supports increased survival in cold habitats, laying eggs on exposed rocky surfaces could be an adaptive advantage in the Canadian populations.
 Regardless, these populations still require ovipositing nearby suitably mature host plants, since the larvae will require adequate protection and nutrients once hatched.